Improving Visual Representation Learning through Perceptual Understanding

 \subsection{Masked Image Modelling}

-Self-supervised learning has led to learning systems that don't depend on data labelling, where the raw data itself provides the supervisory signal for training.
+Self-supervised learning has led to learning systems that do not depend on data labelling, where the raw data itself provides the supervisory signal for training.
 This results in models with feature representations that are generalisable to many tasks.
 Self-supervised learning has shown considerable success in Natural Language Processing (NLP)~\cite{NIPS2017_3f5ee243, NEURIPS2020_1457c0d6, liu2019roberta} , where random parts of the input text are masked and the model is tasked with predicting the invisible content.
-This has become the defacto method of pre-training NLP models.
+This has become the de facto method of pre-training NLP models.
 Compared to this direct-prediction approach, the first performant approaches to self-supervised visual representation learning instead used predefined discriminative tasks such as estimating distortions of the input image~\cite{NIPS2014_07563a3f, Gidaris2018UnsupervisedRL}, patch re-ordering~\cite{7410524, 10.1007/978-3-319-46466-4_5}, re-coloring a grayscale image input~\cite{zhang2016colorful}, and contrastive learning~\cite{Oord2018RepresentationLW, pmlr-v119-chen20j}.

 Recently, inspired by NLP and facilitated by the advent of Transformer models (Vision Transformers~\cite{50650} in particular) masked image modelling (MIM) returns to the idea of direct-prediction, randomly masking pixels of an input image before predicting the invisible content.
 Early work included iGPT~\cite{pmlr-v119-chen20s} which downsized images and then directly predicted unknown pixel values in an autoregressive manner.
 Recent methods have moved towards predicting full resolution patches in an autoencoder configuration~\cite{bao2022beit, MaskedAutoencoders2021, Xie_2022_CVPR}.
-One of the key challenges has been to avoid wasting modelling capacity on learning the high-frequency details and spatial redundancy which are present in natural images, unlike in text.
-BEiT~\cite{bao2022beit} does this by relying on an additional generative model (\textit{dVAE}~\cite{pmlr-v139-ramesh21a}) pre-trained on a large corpus of images (250M).
-The pretext task is then to predict the matching visual token from the pre-trained codebook.
+BEiT~\cite{bao2022beit} relies on an additional generative model (\textit{dVAE}~\cite{pmlr-v139-ramesh21a}) pre-trained on a large corpus of images (250M) with the pretext task to predict for masked matches the closest visual token from a pre-trained codebook.
 MAE~\cite{MaskedAutoencoders2021} takes a simpler approach, demonstrating that direct pixel prediction of masked regions using Mean Squared Error is also effective when a very large proportion of the image is masked out.